-The goal of the Ten-Year Housing and Investment Plan is to foster a robust housing market that will ensure everyone has access to a decent home, provide a full range of housing choices for existing residents, and attract new residents to Cleveland's neighborhoods.

-A ten-year blueprint for creating and maintaining housing in the City of Cleveland.
-The 10 year plan will also provide financial strategies for the City and neighborhoods to support affordable housing, mixed income neighborhoods and municipal growth.
-The plan further evaluates existing programs are not only improving the quality of life of residents today, but also developing the building blocks to catalyze long term neighborhood revitalization.
+Cleveland's 10-Year Housing Plan is designed to foster a housing market that provides a full range of housing choices for existing residents, and that attracts new residents to Cleveland neighborhoods.
+The plan also provides financial strategies for the City and neighborhoods to support affordable housing, mixed-income neighborhoods and municipal growth; and will help ensure existing programs are not only improving the quality of life of residents today, but are also developing the building blocks to catalyze long term neighborhood revitalization.

-Using data from the city, its residents, and national data sets to create informed, practical policy and investment.

-This priority will invest in the following initiatives:

-Strategic Initiatives, including but not limited to:
+Using data from the City and residents, and national data sets to create informed, practical policy and investment, this priority will invest in the following strategic initiatives, including but not limited to:

 - Mayor's Transformation Initiative;

-- Lead Safe Coalition;
+- Lead Safe Coalition:

 - FHAct 50- Clark-Fulton Low Income Housing Tax Credit Initiative;

-- Support housing strategies identified in the Cleveland's Neighborhood Revitalization Strategy

-- Area Plan (NRSA Plan);
+- Support strategies identified in Cleveland's Neighborhood Revitalization Strategy Area Plan (NRSA Plan);

-- Demolition and Board Up of Blighted buildings;
+- Demolition and Board-Up of Blighted buildings;

 - Project Clean;

-- Citywide Grants;
+- Citywide Assistance Grants;

 - CDC Activity Grants;